wesleyZero/ucsb_hacks_ix/README.md

 ### Technologies

-- Python 2 and 3 libraries, Pytorch, Django framework, HTML/CSS, Figma, Canva.
+- Modified pretrained eye tracking model (Python 2, 3 library), Pytorch, Django framework to connect back-end and front-end, HTML/CSS to write the front-end, Figma and Canva for designing.

 ### How to use
-- You will upload the video to the wepage and then it will give back your percantage of screen attention.
-The lower the percentage the more are the chances that the user is cheating.
+- After uploading the video to the webpage, the percentage of screen attention will be calculated and returned to you.
+A low percentage suggests a higher likelihood of cheating by the user.

 ---